papatangosierra/serifu/README.md

 This limitation is meant to reflect the reality that not every combination of bold and italic variants is available in every font a letterer might use, and in such cases it would be better to fail obviously than subtly.

-As stated before, Dialogue Lines are ended with a newline character. **There is one one exception to this rule:** Three equals signs (`===`) immediately after the colon begins a preformatted section.
+As stated before, Dialogue Lines are ended with a newline character. **There is one one exception to this rule:** Three equals signs (`===`) on a line by themselves, after a a preformatted section.
 This is useful for composing translations where formatting like newlines and tabs are important--signs, menus, documents, etc. Three equals signs on a line by themselves ends the preformatted section:

-    Sign:===
+    Sign:
+    ===
     Menu:
     - Pizza: 50 Yen
     - Okonomiyaki: 100 Yen